ricardobarroslourenco/My_First_Repository/week4-ProjectDataAnalysis.md

   - **Create a File naming convention for your project data**

 _Depending on storage choice (GEE vs Document Store Database [ex.
-MongoDB] vs Filesystem) perhaps it will not be necessary to define a taxonomy for file conventions, but rather a query plan setup, based on spatial indexing._
+MongoDB] vs Filesystem) perhaps it will not be necessary to define a taxonomy for file conventions, but rather a query plan setup, based on spatial indexing.
+This will be designed once have more contact with the data._

   - **What standards are relevant to your project?
 List any existing standards or best practices in use in your field or in your lab?
 This could include instrument procedures or file management standards.
 What standards might you want